mdspec/mdspec/README.md

-# MdSpec: Testable Markdown for Documentation Testing :memo:
+# MdSpec: Markdown as a Testable Document :memo:

 **MdSpec** is a testing tool for example codes of your markdown files like ***README.md***.